-- 1. In the KCOP field, the "PTDA" operation code. - 2.
+In the KCOP field, the "PTDA" operation code.

 In the KCLA field, the length of the data which openUTM is to write to the TLS.
-The length specified here becomes the new length of the TLS block. - 3.
-In the KCRN field, the name of the TLS block to which openUTM is to write the data. - only for asynchronous programs: in the KCLT field, the name of the LTERM/ LPAP/ OSI-LPAP partner containing the TLS to which openUTM is to write data (this field is not evaluated by dialog programs).
+The length specified here becomes the new length of the TLS block.

+In the KCRN field, the name of the TLS block to which openUTM is to write the data.

+Only for asynchronous programs: in the KCLT field, the name of the LTERM/LPAP/OSI-LPAP/Master-LPAP partner containing the TLS to which openUTM is to write data (this field is not evaluated by dialog programs).
-In the message area you enter:

-5. the message which you want to write to the TLS
+In the message area you enter the message which you want to write to the TLS in the KCRCCC field: the KDCS return code, see below.

-- 6. 1st parameter: the address of the KDCS parameter area - 2nd parameter: the address of the message area from which openUTM is to read the message.
-You enter the address of the message area even if you have entered the length 0 in KCLA. - 7.
-The use of C/C++ calls is described in detail in the section "C/C++ macro interface" on page 503.
+The address of the message area from which openUTM is to read the message.
+You enter the address of the message area even if you have entered the length 0 in KCLA.

+The use of C/C++ calls is described in detail in the section "C/C++ macro interface".

-- 8. in the KCRCCC field: the KDCS return code, see below. - 9. in the KCRCDC field: the internal return code of openUTM (see the openUTM manual "Messages, Debugging and Diagnostics").
+in the KCRCDC field: the internal return code of openUTM (see the openUTM manual "Messages, Debugging and Diagnostics").